vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/README.md

 # Ethereum Permissioning

 VMware Blockchain for Ethereum in a broad form provides two forms of permissioning, Read and Write Permissioning.
-Read Permissioning is provided using Certificate Authorities in the form of Mutual TLS by utilizing Client certificates or using OAuth Server by utilizing Client JWT Tokens.
+Read Permissioning is provided using Certificate Authorities in the form of Mutual TLS by utilizing Client certificates or using OAuth Server by utilizing Client JWTs.
 The Write Permissioning is provided using a permissioning pre-deployed smart contract in accordance with the Enterprise Ethereum Alliance (EEA) specifications.

-## Read Permissioning
+## Authentication and Read Permissioning
-Read Permissioning is implemented through external Authorizations mechanisms such as Certificate Authority or OAuth Server in two forms namely Mutual TLS and Client JWT.
+Read Permissioning is implemented through external Authorizations mechanisms such as Certificate Authority or OAuth Server in two forms namely Mutual TLS and Token Authentication.

+**Terminology**
+- DApp/dApp: Decentralized Application
+- TLS: Transport Layer Security
+- mTLS: Mutual TLS
+- CA: Certificate Authority
+   - Internal CA: When Root CA Certificate is not well-known
+   - External CA: When Root CA Certificate is well-known
+- JWT: JSON Web Token
+- JWK: JSON Web Key
+- JWKS: JSON Web Key Set

 <!--### High Level Feature Architecture-->
 ### Server and Mutual TLS using Certificate Authority